iman01/IsaacROS/README.md

 * **Realistic digital twin** – the Agrorob URDF is dimensionally accurate and includes three cameras whose placement matches the physical robot.
 A ghost robot mode lets you compare emulated and actual recorded wheel states.
 * **Multiple steering modes** – choose between car, four‑wheel‑steer, crab and pivot modes to suit your task.
 Mode switching is done via the controller and reflected on the HUD.
-* **Gamepad and keyboard control** – the front‑end supports gamepad input with analogue speed via trigger averaging and also falls back to keyboard control when no gamepad is found:contentReference.
+* **Gamepad and keyboard control** – the front‑end supports gamepad input with analogue speed via trigger averaging and also falls back to keyboard control when no gamepad is found.
 * **Live feedback** – the controller displays wheel angles, current steering mode, speed and RPM in real time.
 Camera feeds from Isaac Lab are streamed into the pygame window.
 * **Customisable crop fields** – generate arbitrary combinations of maize rows and weeds using the YAML file and CropCraft.
-* **Synthetic data recorder** – capture high‑quality annotated datasets (RGB images plus tight 2D bounding boxes) and convert them into COCO or YOLO formats:contentReference.
+* **Synthetic data recorder** – capture high‑quality annotated datasets (RGB images plus tight 2D bounding boxes) and convert them into COCO or YOLO.
 Ideal for training weed‑detection models.

 ---